How to Connect a Wood Burner to Central Heating

 Wood burning stoves (otherwise known as wood burners or log burners) are a form of heating appliance that burns wooden materials to heat up a room.
 These materials can include logs, pellets and other biological matter.

-As they’re only able to heat up a single room, many homeowners are keen to find ways to better utilise the heat generated by a wood burning stove.
-And that’s why many want to connect their wood burner to the central heating.
-A back boiler stove makes this possible and they can either supply domestic hot water or central heating systems of varying sizes.
-All while heating the room it’s situated in too.
+However, as they’re only able to heat up a single room, many homeowners are keen to find ways to better utilise the heat generated by a wood burning stove, e.g., to connect their wood burner to the central heating.

 What are the benefits of wood burning stoves?

-Finally, wood is a much cheaper fuel source per kilowatt hour than electricity, oil and even natural gas:
+Wood is also a much cheaper fuel source per kilowatt hour than electricity, oil and even natural gas:

 - Gas: 4.8p / kWh